 Covid 19 Response

 During the very difficult Covid 19 Pandemic, in the face of precipitous drops in air travel and myriad travel-related restrictions, JambiJet spent most of 2020 reducing flights but managed to not entirely eliminate any of its domestic routes.
-However, the company was forced to drop all of its international routes due to the more complicated entry requirements other countries imposed on foreign carriers.
+However, the company was forced to drop all of its international routes due to the more complicated entry requirements other countries had imposed on foreign carriers.

 Still, Ms Angkasa and the head office at Jambi-DJB was able to figure out how to largely avoid layoffs by repurposing many of JambiJet’s aircraft into preighters that could carry supplies and equipment at the request of the Indonesian government and major national industries.
-JambiJet received a great deal of help by having its preighter aircraft do work for PT Angkasa Pacific, the industrial conglomerate owned by Ms Angkasa’s father Santoso Angkasa, expediting delivery of important supplies and equipment ferrying its employees safely between cities.
+JambiJet received a great deal of help by having its preighter aircraft do work for PT Angkasa Pacific, the industrial conglomerate owned by Ms Angkasa’s father Santoso Angkasa, expediting delivery of important supplies and equipment and ferrying employees safely between cities.

 Recent Fleet Management